emdc/rail-web/_pages/en/index.md

 permalink: /en
 ---

-> ## **Внимание!**
+> ## **Warning!**
-> ### Это черовик языка. Проектирование еще в процессе, поэтому информация может сильно изменяться со временем.
+> ### This is a draft documentation.
+The design is still ongoing, so information can vary greatly over time.
-> ### Если у Вас есть предложения или замечания, просьба <a href="mailto:proposals@rail-lang.org">сообщить о них</a> :)
+> ### If you have any suggestions or comments, please, <a href="mailto:proposals@rail-lang.org">report them</a> :)

-**Rail** — быстрый язык системного программирования с широкими возможностями вычисления времени компиляции. К проектированию подтолкнула ситуация со многими проблемами языка Си для разработки встраиваемых систем, а так же чрезмерная сложность языка С++. Целю разработки является выразительный язык, который позволит за как можно меньшее время создавать программное обеспечение любой сложности, не только системное.
+**Rail** — fast system programming language with extensive compile-time computation capabilities.
+Design has started after understanding many problems of C language for the development of embedded systems, as well as the excessive complexity of the C ++ language.
+The goal of the development — expressive language that will allow to create software of any complexity, not just system software.

-Основные тезисы, которые используются при проектировании:
+The main theses that are used in the design:
-* Синтаксис ориентированный на чтение и простоту понимания кода.
+* The syntax is read-oriented and easy to understand code.
-* Модульность и нулевая стоимость абстракций.
+* Modularity and zero-cost abstractions.
-* Строгая типизация с возможностью автоматического вывода типов.
+* Strict typing with the ability to automatically types calculations.
-* Максимум вычислений во время компиляции, в т.ч. через специальные директивы.
+* Maximize computations at compile time.
-* Минимизация неопределенного поведения.
+* Minimize undefined behaviours.
-* Мултипарадигменность:
+* Multiparadigms:
-  * процедурное программирование;
+  * procedural;
-  * объектно-ориентированное программирование;
+  * object-oriented;
-  * функциональное программирование;
+  * functional;
-  * обобщенное программирование;
+  * generic;
-  * метапрограммирование.
+  * metaprogramming.
-* Эффективные и безопасные инструменты для работы с памятью напрямую.
+* Efficiency and safety tools for working with memory directly.
-* Учет небогатых возможностей микроконтроллеров и работы без какой-либо ОС.
+* Accounting for the weak capabilities of microcontrollers and work without any OS (bare-metal).

-При разработке учитывается опыт таких языков:
+The development takes into account the experience of such languages:
-* C — простой синтаксис и удобство работы в условиях bare-metal.
+* C — simple syntax and ease to use bare-metal.
-* C++ — ООП, возможности шаблонов.
+* C++ — object-oriented, template features.
-* Rust — статический анализатор кода, упор на безопасность операций.
+* Rust — static code analyzer, emphasis on security operations.
-* JavaScript — выразительность и простота, скорость достижения результата.
+* JavaScript — expressiveness and simplicity, the speed of achieving results.
-* C♯ — ООП, смысловая нагруженность и богатая стандартная библиотека.
+* C♯ — object-oriented, semantic load and rich standard library.
-* Haskell — ФП, выразительность, возможности к оптимизации.
+* Haskell — functional, expressiveness, optimization.